Can I come again?

 This summer, we are focusing our offerings on math and ELA standards.
 In the future, we expect to expand offerings to other content areas as well as other roles, such as instructional coaches, principals, and academic supervisors.

-What if I can only attend part of a Bootcamp?
+What if I can only attend part of a Bootcamps Session?

 We ask that participants be present for the entire Bootcamp to ensure the most learning possible.
 The learning experiences are designed to build on each other over the course of the training.
 Educators who complete the full training will receive a certificate of attendance which may be used to apply for professional development credit, depending on district and/or state policy.